 - provide an adequate physical and organizational infrastructure for the conduct of research, research training, and other activities funded by an Agency; and

-- develop and implement effective policies, administrative systems, procedures and controls to ensure that all activities funded by an Agency are conducted in compliance with all:
+- develop and implement effective and equitable policies, administrative systems, procedures, and controls to ensure that all activities funded by an Agency are conducted in compliance with all: